yabata/prodyn/doc/system_model.rst

 System's condition at timestep **i** is defined by an array **X**, which is built from the **DP-States** data in excel-form.
 The process of **X** formation is fully described in one of the next subchapters :ref:`prepareDP <prepareDP-ref>`.
 Main function of the **system_model** calculates the transition from **i** to **j** in dependance of each decision from the list of possible ones **U**.
 Results of the calculation are an array **Xj**, which describes the condition of the system at timestep **j**, and the **cost** of the transition for each possible decision from **U**.

 For your own implementation current function **system_model**, which characterizes the transition from **i** to **j**, should be written.
-Group of fixed inputs and outputs for it is presented in the Figure 6.
+Groups of fixed inputs and outputs of the function are presented in the Figure 6.

 .. figure:: img/system_model_general.png
    :width: 90%